 What is the current price / NAV of Bank of India Mid Cap Fund-Reg(IDCW)?

-The current NAV of Bank of India Mid Cap Fund-Reg(IDCW) is ₹9.78, as of 5th December 2025.What are the top 5 sectoral holdings of Bank of India Mid Cap Fund-Reg(IDCW)?
+The current NAV of Bank of India Mid Cap Fund-Reg(IDCW) is ₹9.50, as of 2nd March 2026.What are the top 5 sectoral holdings of Bank of India Mid Cap Fund-Reg(IDCW)?

 What are the top 5 holdings of Bank of India Mid Cap Fund-Reg(IDCW)?